 In some schools, this role is called SENDco and in others it is SENco.
 Both roles are basically the same.

-The SENDco/SENco is the school teacher responsible for assessing, planning and monitoring the progress of children with special educational needs and disabilities (SEND).
+The SENDco/SENco is the school teacher responsible for assessing, planning and monitoring the progress of children with SEND.

 2. Qualified Teacher of Children and Young People with a Vision Impairment (QTVI)

 A qualified teacher with an additional qualification for children with a vision impairment, working with learners aged 0–25 years.